-Here are some things to consider before you decide to punish your pet:
+Here are some things to consider before you consider punishing your pet:

 - The very top of the list is that any form of punishment will severely affect your relationship with your pet.
 When you punish your pet, you become untrustworthy and someone to be feared in his eyes, instead of his safe place.
 That bond of trust is something to be protected and fostered, not shattered – which is what punishment does.

 - A lot of the things we see as naughty are natural behaviours for your pet.
 For example, chewing only toys instead of your shoes, and not to dig in the flowerpots are things a dog needs to be taught.
 If you haven’t put in the time to teach your dog (in a force free and positive way) what is appropriate in your house, you can’t punish him for not knowing the rules.